formly-js/angular-formly/CONTRIBUTING.md

 #### Contributing to the core

 - Tests are always helpful!
 [Watch video](https://youtu.be/CQ766-miGQ4?list=PLV5CVI1eNcJi7lVVIuNyRhEuck1Z007BH)
 - Any of the issues in GitHub, let us know if you have some time to fix one.
-Especially those labeled [PR Please!](https://github.com/formly-js/angular-formly/labels/PRs%20please%21)
+Especially those labeled [up-for-grabs](https://github.com/formly-js/angular-formly/labels/up-for-grabs)